 The seminary has five buildings on campus and three apartment buildings within easy walking distance.
 On-campus buildings house guest and residential accommodations, classrooms and offices, the Styberg Library, and the Chapel of the Unnamed Faithful.
-Elevators and ground level entrances make classrooms, the chapel, major offices, the dining facility, and some accommodations accessible to all persons.
+Elevators and ground level entrances make classrooms, the chapel, major offices, and some accommodations accessible to all persons.